ACGME-accredited

 Training

 Fellows split the year between BIDMC and VA Boston in alternating three-month blocks.
 Inpatient consultation is the clinical backbone.
-Outpatient subspecialty clinics continue longitudinally regardless of which inpatient site the fellow is on.
+Fellows will have dedicated outpatient subspecialty clinic time as well.

 | Inpatient consultation | Outpatient subspecialty clinics |